 Take a moment to run your tongue over your teeth.
 Do your teeth feel smooth or rough?
 If your teeth feel rough or “fuzzy,” that’s a sign that you have dental plaque buildup.

-The good news is that you can remove plaque at home by brushing twice a day.
-Once plaque hardens into tartar though, it can only be removed by a dental professional.
+by brushing twice a day.
+Once plaque hardens into tartar though, it can only be removed by a dental professional.3.
+Floss Your Teeth

-Floss your teeth once a day to remove any plaque hiding between teeth.
+once a day to remove any plaque hiding between teeth.
 To do this, wrap about 18” of floss around your middle fingers and pinch the floss between your thumbs and forefingers.

 Next, gently insert the floss between two teeth.
 Pull the floss against the side of your tooth until it makes a “C” shape.
 Then, move the floss up and down against the side of the tooth.